|Code||Date||Venue||Early Bird Fee||Fee|

 |PE1465||29 Nov - 09 Dec 2021||Virtual Instructor Led Training (VILT)||SGD 5,499||SGD 5,699||Remind me of Course Dates|

 |PE1465||29 Nov - 09 Dec 2021||Virtual Instructor Led Training (VILT)||USD 4,299||USD 4,499||Remind me of Course Dates|

 About this Virtual Instructor Led Training (VILT)

 Managed Pressure Drilling (MPD) is a broad term covering a range of drilling, cementing and completion techniques which have a common factor – primary well control is not maintained solely by the hydrostatic pressure of a single fluid column to surface.

 MPD is a rapidly evolving sector in drilling with different techniques helping operators globally to drill, cement and even complete wells more efficiently.
 MPD has permitted the drilling of previously undrillable wells.

 MPD Well Delivery can, however, conflict with regulations that focus on conventional drilling operations.
 A strong understanding of the operating principles of MPD will be required for regulators to be able to approve deviations to regulations to facilitate the use of MPD.

-While MPD techniques can also include Air Drilling and Foam Drilling, this 5-day course focuses on current and evolving MPD technology relevant to offshore (including deepwater) well delivery.
+While MPD techniques can also include Air Drilling and Foam Drilling, this 8 half-day VILT course focuses on current and evolving MPD technology relevant to offshore (including deepwater) well delivery.
 This includes: